einarf/pydis-retro-logo/README.md

 ## Details

-We load 24 x 24 textures and covert each pixel into a cube.
+We load 24 x 24 textures and convert each pixel into a cube.
 What pixel is made into a cube is filtered by a list of RGB color values.
 To make this work as simple as possible we only generate a color and cube position buffer and delegate the creation of cubes to a gemometry shader.
 The geometry shader takes a point